Aggressive DWI/DUI Defense In Minnesota

 Sheridan & Dulas, P.A., has been recognized as one of the top DUI/DWI defense firms in the country.
 We do not believe in pleading cases out at the first court appearance.
 We offer a smart and fierce defense to fight the charges and spare our clients from the harsh and lasting consequences of a conviction.

 Arrested for drunk driving?
-Talk to Jeffrey Sheridan today.
+Talk to one of our attorneys today.
 We handle DWI/DUI cases in the Twin Cities and statewide Minnesota.
-Contact us without delay for a free consultation with our renowned attorney.
+Contact us without delay for a free consultation with our renowned team.

 Minnesota’s Tough DWI Laws Demand Aggressive Representation